bigred76002/destiny-notes/Vow-of-the-Disciple.md

 When swapping relics, remember to make sure everyone is ready because by depositing the Resonate Shard it resets the Terminal Resonance timer fully.
 When all THREE relics are picked up the door will open.

-!!!REMEMBER!!!
+**!!!REMEMBER!!!**
 If a player falls with a relic, the relic will respawn in the room you picked them up from.
 Backtrack calmly and quickly and pick it up to continue the encounter.
 The run CAN be salvaged as long as you remain calm and make your jumps.

-VOG shield goes right, Resonant Shard goes left, one additional player goes with each to clear ads and read symbols.
-Blight clearer goes ping pong, follow the map.
+* VOG shield goes right, Resonant Shard goes left.
+One additional player will go with each to clear adds and read symbols.
+* Blight clearer goes ping pong, follow the map.
 If the blight spawns on the left, the next will be on the right.
-Moving too quickly results in the Taken Blights respawning, so stick with the group as much as possible and don't get too far ahead.
+Moving and clearing the blights too quickly results in the Taken Blights respawning, so stick with the group as much as possible and don't get too far ahead.
+Be aware and make sure that if they respawn you get there as fast as possible to clear it again.

 **!!!IMPORTANT!!!**
 * Shielded Taken Knights MUST be killed by walnut beam, knocking them off the center platform is a WIPE since you cannot progress!

 In this room they always appear on the platform in the middle of the room.
 Resonant Shard holder needs to keep an eye on the timer to reset as late as possible to maximize time.
-You will only get 40 seconds added to the clock but you want to get as many of those as possible.
+You will only have 40 seconds added to the clock but you want to get as many of those added back as you can.
+If you can wait a couple seconds to maximize this please do so.
 You will need to look down to the platform and shoot from top as they always spawn in the same location.

 Team Left (Resonant Shard +1) kills/reads left corners of rooms and Team Right (VoG+1) the right.
-In this room only the 6th person is add clear/roam that can go on the opposite side of Taken blight cleanser.

-VoG CLEANSE has 3 cleansing locations:
+VoG cleanse has three cleansing locations:
 * Entry right corner (where the Glyphkeeper spawns) cleanse right team and read
-* Then jumps across to left side to cleanse left team at the bottom of the stairs.
+* Then jumps across to left side to cleanse left team at the top of the stairs by where the Glyphkeeper was on the left.
-* Then move to between left and right exit corners to have teams cleanse there.
+* Then move to between left and right top corners to have teams cleanse there as needed.

 The exit is at the north side of the room.
 Beware of the screebs here, they spawn right inside the doorway as it opens.
 Best practice is to either wait for them to spawn or just jump over them to a safe distance, then kill them immediately.

-**!!!IMPORTANT!!!**
-* Shielded Taken Knights MUST be killed by walnut beam, knocking them off the center platform is a WIPE since you cannot progress!

-In this room they always appear on the platform in the middle of the room.
-Resonant Shard holder needs to keep an eye on the timer to reset as late as possible to maximize time.
-You will need to look down to the platform and shoot from top as they always spawn in the same location.

-Team Left (Resonant Shard +1) kills/reads left corners of rooms and Team Right (VoG+1) the right.
-In this room only the 6th person is add clear/roam that can go on the opposite side of Taken blight cleanser.

-VoG cleanser has 3 cleansing locations.
-Entry right corner (where the Glyphkeeper spawns) cleanse the right team and read the symbols, then jumps across to exit left corner to cleanse the left team at the bottom of the stairs.
-Then move to between left and right exit corners to have teams cleanse there.
-Exit right corner you drop down into a room.

 #### Fourth Room
 This room is built around platforms.
 It is not bad once you get into it but take the easy jumps you know you can make in your sleep.
 There are two sets of symbols and Taken Knights for this room.

-Again the Taken relic will cleanse back and forth and will need a second player with them to stun overloads and kill adds.
+* The Taken relic will cleanse back and forth and will need a second player with them to stun overloads and kill adds.
 The first blight will be out on a very narrow ledge, be careful.
 After that just go back and forth like normal.

-The VOG relic holder will move to a central platform and hold position, moving up as the room is cleared for a central cleansing location.
+* The VOG relic holder will move to a central platform and hold position, moving up as the room is cleared for a central cleansing location.
 Movement of the VOG relic to either side is not needed and has been found to be much more simple if it is stationary for the cleansing.

-The Nut Gun holder will need to be mobile as the Taken Knights can be difficult to see.
+* The Nut Gun holder will need to be mobile as the Taken Knights can be difficult to see.
 They will both spawn on the platforms in the middle of the room: the first on the one at the back of the right one and the second on the far middle one.
-Be mobile or you will not see the first spawn as there are pillars that he likes to hide behind.
+     * Be mobile or you will not see the first spawn as there are pillars that he likes to hide behind.
 This player should take his defender as well as the one from the VOG shield relic to increase efficiency.

-!!!REMEMBER!!!
+**!!!REMEMBER!!!**
 If a player falls with a relic, the relic will respawn in the room you picked them up from.
 Backtrack calmly and quickly and pick it up to continue the encounter.
 The run CAN be salvaged as long as you remain calm and make your jumps.

 Once you have killed the two Taken Knights and have the two correct symbols, open the door and deposit the relics.
-This will end the encounter.
+This will end the encounter and spawn a chest.

 After the third encounter and on the way to the final boss there's a small jumping puzzle.
-Figure it out, we have faith in you Guardian.
+Figure it out, we have faith in you Guardian!
 Small hint, kill the Glyphkeepers both left and right sides to progress and move as a team, especially at the final door.

 #### Graphics

-See this diagram for path of each of the artefacts:
+See this diagram for path of each of the artifacts:

 <img src="https://raw.githubusercontent.com/cptylor/destiny-notes/main/vow-of-the-disciples-resources/3rd_encounter_paths.jpg" width=450>